AIR Worldwide Corporation

-AIR World Wide Corporation ("AIR") respects your concerns about privacy.
-AIR participates in the EU-U.S. Privacy Shield ("Privacy Shield") framework issued by the U.S. Department of Commerce.
-AIR commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU in reliance on the Privacy Shield.
+AIR Worldwide Corporation ("AIR") respects your concerns about privacy.
+AIR participates in the EU-U.S. and Swiss-U.S. Privacy Shield ("Privacy Shield") frameworks issued by the U.S. Department of Commerce.
+AIR commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU, the UK, or Switzerland in reliance on the Privacy Shield.
 This Policy describes how AIR implements the Privacy Shield Principles for Consumer Personal Data.

 For purposes of this Policy:

 "Consumer" means any natural person who is located in the the EU, the UK, or Switzerland, but excludes any individual acting in his or her capacity as an Employee.

 "Controller" means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.